ka1130/just-sudo-it/_posts/2017-04-19-es6-in-the-boids-project.md

 ## 2. Arrow Functions

 A cool new feature of ES6 are arrow functions, also referred to as fat-arrow functions.
+Their name stems from the token they use: `=>` which looks… well, like a fat arrow.
+Arrow functions are just a more concise syntax for writing function expressions.
+They also handle `this` bindings in functions in a bit different way.

 ## 3. Default Parameters